 - Grab last week’s invoices.
-Compare those to your inventory usage rates.
+Compare those to your inventory usage (read about calculating inventory usage).
 This will help you figure out how much you received versus how much you used.

-- Look at the par levels you set: this is the minimum amount of inventory you should have on your shelf for any product at a given time.
+- Look at the par level.
+This is the minimum amount of inventory you should have on your shelf for any product at a given time.